 - Cost shifting (as outlined above) also apply to shuttles.

-You can read up on all the requirements in greater detail in this awesome blog post or in the original OIG Final Rule.
+You can read up on all the requirements in greater detail in this awesome blog post or the original OIG Final Rule.
 As your organization creates your transportation program, we encourage you to take all questions and concerns around Safe Harbor and Anti-Kickback Statutes to your legal counsel.